m8pple/eie1_fpga_lab/3-multiplier.md

 is calculating the result.

-Try running a timing-driven simulation of the combinatorial multiplier (i.e. a simulation that takes into accoung gate delays) using a sequence of pairs of numbers, and notice that it takes time for the multiplier output to settle.
+Try running a timing-driven simulation of the combinatorial multiplier (i.e. a simulation that takes into account gate delays) using a sequence of pairs of numbers, and notice that it takes time for the multiplier output to settle.
 The settling time is determined